 constraints or barriers to participation

-The survey instrument is provided in Attachment A. Prior to survey implementation, the survey instrument will be pre-tested in the field (up to 10 completed surveys) with recreation users with the intent to receive feedback on readability, length, and general understanding of survey content.
+The survey instrument is provided in Attachment A, which is an example for visitors intercepted at New Spicer Meadow Reservoir study sites.
+Prior to survey implementation, the survey instrument will be pre-tested in the field (up to 10 completed surveys) with recreation users with the intent to receive feedback on readability, length, and general understanding of survey content.
 If necessary, CCWD will make minor changes to the survey instrument to refine the survey for clarity, legibility, and/or ease of completion.

+Mail-back Windshield Surveys

+CCWD will prioritize conducting in-person visitor surveys whenever visitors are readily available.
+However, CCWD will utilize a mail-back windshield visitor survey at study sites where recreation visitors are not typically present, but their vehicles are (e.g., boat launch and day-use parking areas, shoreline areas with roadside parking, diversion dams).
+In these cases, a mail-back version of the visitor survey will be left on vehicle windshields with self-addressed envelopes and postage for convenient response and return.

 Sampling Approach and Data Collection